IrwinCastro/Irwin-C./index.md

 # Table Top Robot
-The Tabletop Robotis is a practical toolkit that has helped me improve a variety of skills.
+The Table top Robot is a practical toolkit that has helped me improve a variety of skills.
 Additionally, it uses motors, sensors, and computers to interact intelligently with its environment.
 The robot is essential for beginning engineering and moving on to the next level.
 Furthermore, the tabletop robot detects the table's edge before realizing it will fall off and turning around to avoid it.
 This is the outcome of the following sources of information: The system includes an Arduino, a motor driver, DC motors, IR sensors, and ultrasonic sensors.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|